TickTeam/guide-tt/ios_app/how_many_default_lists_are_there_in_ticktick.md

 #####Take “Completed” as an example:
 1.Open TickTick on mobile and slide the screen to the right.

-2.Click the gear-shaped icon in the upper right hand corner of the screen.
+2.Click the gear-shaped icon in the upper right hand corner of the page.

 3.Tap “Smart List”.